 Laminated Shingles: Shingles composed of multiple layers to create added thickness.
 Also referred to as three-dimensional shingles or architectural shingles.

 Layer: A single level or sheet of roofing material (e.g., one layer, two layers).
+A roof, like Shrek, has many of these.

 Low Slope Application: The method of installing asphalt shingles and underlayment on roof slopes ranging from 2 inches to less than 4 inches per foot.